SteveBenz/ProgressiveColonizationSystem/README.md

        11. (complete) Put the find resource thing on the scanner
        12. (complete) The Crush-Ins warning should be more explicit about what's needed
        13. (complete) The Trip-Duration calculator should not be limited by Crush-Ins
-       15. Make the scanner require a network of scanner satelites (and range the crushins appropriately)
+       15. (complete) Make the scanner require a network of scanner satelites (and range the crushins appropriately)
        16. (complete) Automate crush-in collection after two successful trips
        17. (complete) Bug: Find Resources button activated for Tier 0 and Tier 1.
        18. (complete) Make the flight dialog show mining ship assignment